huggingface/hub-docs/docs/hub/models-tasks.md

 In [interfaces/Types.ts](https://github.com/huggingface/hub-docs/blob/main/js/src/lib/interfaces/Types.ts), you need to do a couple of things

 * Add the type to `PipelineType`.
-Note that they are sorted in different categories (NLP, Audio, Computer Vision and others).
+Note that they are sorted into different categories (NLP, Audio, Computer Vision and others).
 * Specify the task color in `PIPELINE_COLOR`.
 * Specify the display order in `PIPELINE_TAGS_DISPLAY_ORDER`.